Compact Data Structures for Network Telemetry: Complex Data Structures

 \textbf{Time-to-live (TTL)} is the amount of ``hops'' or time in which a packet is set to exist inside a network before being discarded by a switch/router.
 In the DNS protocol, the TTL value usually specifies how long the corresponding response to a DNS record of a domain should be cached (e.g., 1-3 days).
 TTL-based features in DNS protocols are particularly useful for finding malicious domains or services.
 As described in EXPOSURE~\cite{bilge2011exposure} and Chimera~\cite{borders2012chimera}, a number of TTL statistics from DNS responses, such as average TTL, standard deviation of TTL, number of distinct TTL values, and number of TTL changes, are indicators of malicious behaviors.
-This is because malicious domains and networks often have a sophisticated underlying network infrastructure, which often exhibits TTL changes.
-For instance, it is known that a proxy running on a home network would be less reliable (usually with lower TTL values) than a server proxy running on a university environment (with higher TTL values).
+This is because malicious domains and networks often have a sophisticated underlying network infrastructure. \red{ This infrastructure can be used to change the routing path by performing attacks such as BGP hijacking which would normally} exhibit TTL changes.
+Additionally, it is known that a proxy running on a home network would be less reliable (usually with lower TTL values) than a server proxy running on a university environment (with higher TTL values).
 Given that these TTL-based features can be efficiently measured using sketches described above, sketch-based designs are useful to offer TTL-based performance and security monitoring capabilities.